tkiddle/expressPlate/README.md

 expressPlate
 ============

-A boiletplate for NodeJS and Express projects based on https://github.com/alextiley/node-superblog.git by Alex Tiley!
+A boiletplate for NodeJS and Express projects

+Based on https://github.com/alextiley/node-mvc-simple so a huge shout out to Alex Tiley for the awesome advice and great examples.